fghsgh/fghlib/README.md

 `unicode.wlen(s):number`\
 This returns a number, the number of character spaces the string would take up on the screen.
 For example, `"ツ"` returns `2`, while `"a"` returns `1`.

+#### Planned features
+`unicode.mode(mode):number`\
+Allows change between UTF-8, UTF-16BE, UTF-16LE, UTF-32BE, and UTF-32LE.
+All other functions follow this.
+The argument is one of the numbers `8`, `16`, and `32`.
+Use a negative number for BE instead of LE. `-8` has the same behaviour as `8`.
+The returned value is what the mode was before this function was called.
+The default for `mode` is the current mode, so call `unicode.mode()` without arguments to get the current mode.